theharrychen/TankRoyale/README.md

 # TankRoyale
   - Here goes an overview (and features?) of the game and what it needs
-  - Tank Royale is a single or multi-player game in which players control tanks by moving and shooting.
+  - Tank Royale is a single or multiplayer game in which players control tanks by moving and shooting.
 The objective of the game is to eliminate all the other tanks being the last tank standing.
   - include that the current version is text based and turn-based
   - also that it features movement and shooting in all four cardinal directions
-# Prequisites
+# Prerequisites
 To play Tank Royale you must have a recent version of java development kit(JDK) installed on your computer.
 If not, follow this link:
 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html